smgoy/TacoTruckAPI/README.md

 - Each taco must be unique
 - Tacos are patented, so the trucks cannot sell the same taco

-To help reinforce these rules I am going to explore writing custom validations so that the user of this API can know that they need to follow these rules when sending `POST` requests.
+To help reinforce these rules I have put some restrictions on the data going into the database.
+I am also going to explore writing custom validations so that the user of this API can know that they need to follow these rules when sending `POST` requests.

 ##Starting out with a simple DB query